ClickHouse/terraform-provider-clickhouse/README.md

   terraform import clickhouse_service_private_endpoints_attachment.<name> <clickhouse service id>
 ```

+If everyting is fine, there should be no changes in your infrastructure after the upgrade.

+If you have trouble, please open an issue and we'll try to help!

 ## Development

 Create a new file called .terraformrc in your home directory (~), then add the dev_overrides block below.
 Change the `<PATH>` to the full path of the `tmp` directory in this repo.
 For example: